maxenglander/www/_posts/2013-04-23-basic-restful-api-versioning-in-jersey.md

 title: Basic RESTful API versioning in Jersey
 ---

-# RESTful API versioning in Jersey
+# Basic RESTful API versioning in Jersey

 Have you ever wondered how you'd create a versioned API in [Jersey](http://jersey.java.net) using the `Accept` HTTP header?
 If so, read on.